 MOROJO (Myrtle R. Douglas)

 At some point early in 1937 Forrest J Ackerman, then at the height of his interest in Esperanto, met Myrtle R. Douglas at a world language meeting.
 Though she was twelve years his senior, the pair hit it off and Ackerman invited her along to a meeting of LASFL, the Los Angeles Science Fiction League.
 The group had been founded in 1934 as chapter 4 of the Wonder Stories-sponsored Science Fiction League.
 Myrtle adopted the name Morojo - the initials 'mrj' in Esperanto - and became a mainstay of the club.
-She soon brought in her cousin Patti Gray aka Pogo - the initials 'pg' in Esperanto. (photo)
+She soon brought in her son Virgil Smith aka Vodoso, and cousin Patti Gray aka Pogo - the initials 'pg' in Esperanto. (photo)

 The first issue of IMAGINATION!, the LASFS club fanzine co-edited by Ackerman and Morojo, was published in October 1937, that zine eventually being replaced in January 1939 by its more famous successor, spun-off from the letter column: Forry & Morojo's own VOICE OF THE IMAGI-NATION (VOM).
 Since the club was both a national chapter of the SFL and an overseas chapter of the UK's SFA (Science Fiction Association) at this point both sets of initials appear on the cover of VOM #1.